-that is not native to an area and causes ecological and/or economic damage in their new environment.
+An invasive species is an introduced organism that is not native to an area and causes ecological and/or economic damage in their new environment.
 While all invasive species are exotic species (non-native species that are introduced into a new area), many exotic species never become invasive species (for example, most of our vegetable plants that we cultivate in our gardens are essentially exotic species that never become invasive).

 An exotic species can become invasive when it is introduced into a new environment that exists in a climate that is very similar to where it is native.
 Because a potentially invasive organism is already so well-adapted to the climate of its new environment, it can then take advantage of available niches, where it reproduces, invades, and proliferates within local ecosystems because it now has no natural predators to limit its population levels.

 Due to the increased levels of global economic trade activity and travel that is occurring around the world today between regions that were once isolated from one another in the past, there has been an increase in exotic species being introduced around the world.

 - the intentional and unintentional release of exotic species into the environment by the public

-Why are Invasive Species a Problem?
+Why are invasive species a problem?

 Invasive species can outcompete native species, kill native plants and trees, destroy habitat, and over-predate native species within a particular area, potentially throwing an entire ecosystem out of balance.
 Invasive species can threaten the biodiversity of an ecosystem, especially if native species are outcompeted or entirely driven to extinction.

 Invasive species can be particularly destructive on islands, where they can outcompete or over-predate the unique native species that are found nowhere else on Earth.
 If native island species are decimated, they likely have no other populations that can repopulate the island, potentially driving the entire native species population to extinction.

 As our global natural environment continues to undergo damage and development around the world, the disturbed and deteriorating ecosystems are now becoming increasingly vulnerable to invasion by invasive species.
 In disturbed ecosystems, introduced invasive species can take advantage of niches that have been opened up that were previously occupied by native species.

-Examples of Invasive Species
+Examples of invasive species